Best Of15 min read

 How We Evaluated These Design Tools

-• Features: What can it actually do?
-Vector editing, photo manipulation, templates, prototyping?
+• Features: What does it actually do?
+Vector editing, photo work, templates, interactive prototypes?

-• Support & community: Forums, tutorials, and documentation matter a lot when you're stuck at midnight before a deadline.
+• Support & community: When you're stuck at 11 PM before a deadline, can you find answers?

 Ratings are out of 5.